dxw/wordpress-template/wp-content/themes/theme/README.md

-# whippet-theme-template
+# wordpress-theme-template

 A template with everything you need to make a modern WordPress theme.

 ## Installation

-Generate a new theme via [whippet](https://github.com/dxw/whippet)
+You can generate a standalone version of this theme template via [whippet](https://github.com/dxw/whippet)

 - `whippet generate theme --d=directory-name`